Fort Mcpherson Airport

 📖 Plain English Explanation:

-Conditions will gradually change to become: Visibility will be good at 4SM.
+Temporary conditions (lasting less than an hour at a time) may include: Visibility will be excellent at 6SM.
 Weather conditions: Mist.
-Overcast skies at 500 feet.
+Overcast skies at 800 feet.
 Instrument Flight Rules (IFR) conditions - instrument flying required.

 IFR